-There is a supervision fee and a security bond to pay if you apply to become a deputy.
-Check to see whether you qualify for help with the application and supervision fees.
+There is a supervision fee and security bond to pay if you apply to become a deputy.
+Check to see if you qualify for help with the application and supervision fees.

 You may need to tell the person about the court hearing once you have applied.
 Check what happens after being appointed as a deputy and how to tell other people and organisations.

 There are several means of supervision and support for deputies, often through home visits.
 Find out how you get supervised and how to contact Office of the Public Guardian.